-10.26 Local Plan policy LP11 requires 20% of units in market housing sites to be affordable.
-Given the need to integrate affordable housing within developments, and to ensure dwellings of different tenures are not visually distinguishable from each other, affordable housing should be appropriately designed and located around the proposed development.

-- 10.27 In this instance, 20% of the proposed 21 dwelling units would represent 4.2 affordable dwelling units.
+- 10.26 Local Plan policy LP11 requires 20% of units in market housing sites to be affordable.
+Given the need to integrate affordable housing within developments, and to ensure dwellings of different tenures are not visually distinguishable from each other, affordable housing should be appropriately designed and located around the proposed development. - 10.27 In this instance, 20% of the proposed 16 dwelling units would represent 3.2 affordable dwelling units.
 The Council's Interim Affordable Housing Policy states that the 20% affordable housing contribution will normally be rounded to the nearest whole number.
-The applicant has confirmed that 4no, out of the proposed 21 dwelling units would be affordable and would consist of 2no.
-3-bed houses (plots 3 and 4) and 2no.
-2-bed apartments.
-Therefore, the proposed number, mix and distribution is considered to accord with Local Plan policy LP11 and the Interim Affordable Housing Policy. - 10.28 The tenure mix would be secured by a Section 106 agreement but officers would preferably be seeking 2no. dwellings to be social or affordable rent and 2no. dwellings to be intermediate housing. - 10.29 The proposal would provide a mixture of dwelling typologies and the provision of 2-bed and 3-bed dwelling units would assist in meeting known need as set out in the 2016 Strategic Housing Market Assessment, in accordance with Local Plan policy LP11.
+The applicant has confirmed that 3no, out of the proposed 16 dwelling units would be affordable with plots 3, 12 and 15 allocated.
+Therefore, the proposed number, mix and distribution is considered to accord with Local Plan policy LP11 and the Interim Affordable Housing Policy. - 10.28 The tenure mix would be secured by a Section 106 Agreement but officers would preferably be seeking 2no. dwellings to be social or affordable rent and 1no. dwellings to be intermediate housing. - 10.29 The replacement of the apartment block containing six 2-bed dwelling units with one 3-bed detached dwelling house would result in all of the dwelling houses now being 3-bed dwelling units.
+Local Plan policy LP11 states how schemes of more than 10 dwellings or those of 0.4ha or greater in size, the housing mix should reflect the proportions of households that require housing, achieving a mix of house size and tenure.
+Therefore, a greater housing mix including 2-bed and 4-bed dwelling houses could have been accommodated on the site.
+However, there is a significant need for 3-bedroom dwellings identified in the Strategic Housing Market Assessment for the Dewsbury and Mirfield sub-area.
+As such, it is considered that the proposal would still make a contribution to the sub-areas overall housing mix in accordance with Local Plan policy LP11.